 - Student Government Association (A leadership organization to enhance student activities, promote student participation in campus events, recognized student organizations, enhance the welfare of the student body in general, and provide input as requested by the college administration on policies, planning, and evaluation).
-Contact: Jordan LaCaille, jlacaille@angelina.edu or Alex Ranc, aranc@angelina.edu - STEM Club (The STEM club is an organization which promotes student engagement in fields of Science, Technology, Engineering, and Mathematics.
-Students will have the opportunity to interact with local business, schools, and national organizations to develop a network of like-minded individuals and identifying a career path.
-Membership is open to all students at Angelina College.)
-Contact: Dr. Andrea Barrett, abarrett@angelina.edu, or Jessica Heppard, jheppard@angelina.edu - Sonography Club (Develop future scholars and professional stakeholders in education policy making) Contact: Casey Davis, cdavis@angelina.edu - Surgical Technology Program (Provide the highest quality and comprehensive education to prepare the graduate to demonstrate the knowledge, understanding, application of technical, affective, psycho-motor, and critical thinking skills, and competency in the role as an entry-level surgical technology practitioner) Contact: Stefanie Vaughn, svaughn@angelina.edu
+Contact the Office of Student Affairs at studentlife@angelina.edu. or Alex Ranc, aranc@angelina.edu - Surgical Technology Program (Provide the highest quality and comprehensive education to prepare the graduate to demonstrate the knowledge, understanding, application of technical, affective, psycho-motor, and critical thinking skills, and competency in the role as an entry-level surgical technology practitioner) Contact: Stefanie Vaughn, svaughn@angelina.edu